Excision-Mail/excision-mail.bsd.ac/content/guides/manualdns.md

 ## Subdomains used {#subdomains}

-The following subdomains are used and should point to `x.x.x.x` and `xx:xx`:
+The following subdomains are used and should point to `x.x.x.x` and `xx::xx`:

 ```nil
 | Subdomain    |